about

 Recording and perturbing neural/molecular activity as flies interact with different substrate options and make decisions (e.g., lay eggs) (Vijayan et. al. 2023).

-I’m a postdoctoral researcher interested in the biological mechanisms that control the timing and outcome of individual behavioral decisions.
+I’m a Postdoctoral Researcher (The Rockefeller University & HHMI) and a Visiting Investigator (Memorial Sloan Kettering Cancer Center) interested in the biological mechanisms that control the timing and outcome of individual behavioral decisions.
 My work ranges from exploring neural circuits in the brain to investigating subcellular processes within the body.
 I work with flies — a highly tractable model organism — with the goal of generating insight that also applies to other organisms.

 Holistic and dynamic approach to understanding decisions (fly modified from Kim et. al. 2021).

-What next?
-I plan to leverage the advances from my postdoc (both results and setups) to develop a comprehensive, molecular- to circuit-level understanding of the timing and outcome of decisions.
-While my published work focuses on how real-time signals in the brain guide decision-making behavior, my current/future work will expand to even newer territory by also incorporating real-time measurements in the body (e.g., hormone release) during behavior.
-This direction emerges from my most recent unpublished results (interactions between the brain and endocrine systems regulating the moments of action) and unpublished preparations (a new preparation to measure neural/molecular signals in the body during behavior).
-By interfacing the genetic tools and connectomes available in flies, with real-time measurements/perturbations in the brain and body during behavior, my lab will have access to the relevant variables to provide mechanistic explanations for individual behavioral decisions.
+While my published work focuses on how real-time signals in the brain guide decision-making behavior, my current/future work expands to even newer territory by also incorporating real-time measurements in the body (e.g., hormone release) during behavior.
+This direction emerges from my unpublished results (interactions between the brain and endocrine systems regulating the moments of action) and unpublished preparations (a new preparation to measure neural/molecular signals in the body during behavior).
+By interfacing the genetic tools and connectomes available in flies, with real-time measurements/perturbations in the brain and body during behavior, my lab will have access to the relevant variables to make deep insight into the molecular and circuit mechanisms that support cognitive behavior.

 The brain (tiny white structure to left) in comparison to other internal organs (single fly, gray = dapi, cyan = phalloidin).